x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/convert-a-mailbox.md

 > [!IMPORTANT]
 >  If you are converting a user mailbox to a shared mailbox, you should either remove any mobile devices from the mailbox before the conversion, or you should block mobile access to the mailbox after the conversion.
 This is because once the mailbox is converted to a shared mailbox, mobile functionality will not work properly.
 For more information on blocking access, see [Remove a former employee from Office 365](https://go.microsoft.com/fwlink/p/?linkid=847873).

-## Use the Shell to convert a mailbox
+## Use Exchange Online PowerShell to convert a mailbox

 Estimated time to complete: 5 minutes.